lorynmason/friends-with-bikes-backend/README.md

 # friends-with-bikes-backend
 friends with bikes backend

-# Friends With Bikes — Backend

-GraphQL API for [Friends With Bikes](https://github.com/lorynmason/friends-with-bikes), a social cycling app focused on exploration and storytelling rather than performance.
+GraphQL API for Friends With Bikes, a social cycling app focused on exploration and storytelling rather than performance.

 Built with **FastAPI**, **Strawberry GraphQL**, and **PostgreSQL + PostGIS**.